Leonardo AI vs Midjourney: Which is Right for You in 2026?

 • No free plan

-• Primarily Discord-based (web UI still maturing)
+• Primarily Discord-based interface

-• No direct API for standard users
+• No API access for standard users

 Midjourney logo